 Why Your Website Is Invisible to AI Agents

-The 93% figure is alarming because the failures are systemic — buried deep in your site's technical architecture.
+The failure rate is alarming because the failures are systemic — buried deep in your site's technical architecture.
 AI agents don't browse websites the way humans do.
 They parse structured data, execute function calls, and look for machine-readable endpoints.
 If those don't exist, your business is invisible.

 Your website may look great to humans, but to AI agents, it's a locked door with no handle.